The Complexity of Thermalization in Finite Quantum Systems: Introduction

 However, the ergodic explanation of thermalization can't be naturally extended to isolated quantum systems.
 In particular, unitary time evolution does not sample all wavefunctions within a given energy range of the starting state, and hence cannot be ergodic.
-As an alternative, the Eigenstate Thermalization Hypothesis (ETH) \cite{Srednicki_1994, Deutsch_1991,Deutsch_2018} has been proposed to explain the exhibition of thermalization in isolated quantum systems.
+One explanation for thermalization in quantum systems is in terms of \emph{subsystem} equilibration. \textcite{linden_quantum_2009, Short_Farrelly_2012} have shown that subsystems equilibrate under some assumptions on their Hamiltonian.
+Related work \cite{Reimann_2008} has shown that experimentally realistic conditions can lead to equilibration, based on high density of states in physically realistic scenarios.
+An alternative explanation, the Eigenstate Thermalization Hypothesis (ETH) \cite{Srednicki_1994, Deutsch_1991,Deutsch_2018} has been proposed to explain the exhibition of thermalization in isolated quantum systems.
 ETH proposes that observables with slowly varying diagonal elements (in the energy eigenbasis) and small off-diagonal elements approach their microcanonical thermal values.
 However, the ETH has not been proven to be generally applicable.
 Indeed, systems exist that do not thermalize, due to phenomena such as many-body localization \cite{Abanin_Altman_Bloch_Serbyn_2019}, quantum many-body scars \cite{turner_scars}, and integrability \cite{Deutsch_2018,Kinoshita_Wenger_Weiss_2006} (although one can consider integrable systems as equilibrating to generalized Gibbs ensembles that take their additional conservation laws into account \cite{Langen2015,Vidmar2016}).

 A large volume of theoretical and experimental work has gone into determining which properties and initial states ensure thermalization \cite{Tasaki_2016,Rigol_Dunjko_Olshanii_2008, Kim_Ikeda_Huse_2014, Gogolin_Eisert_2016, roadmap_2025}.
 A natural question thus arises: How can we determine whether a given quantum system thermalizes?
 While this question has been studied by physicists, it was first considered from the viewpoint of computational complexity theory by \textcite{shiraishithermal2021}, who proved that even for product initial states with translationally invariant Hamiltonians, the problem of determining whether a system thermalizes or not is undecidable in the limit of an infinitely large system.
 Their results utilize techniques inspired by previous work in the field of Hamiltonian complexity proving complexity and computability results in physics \cite{Cubitt_Perez-Garcia_Wolf_2015, Moore_1990}.